 International accountants work with companies or organizations that conduct business internationally.
 They may work to recast foreign financial statements to align with the U.S. generally accepted accounting principles (GAAP).
-They also determine what these statements reveal based on knowledge of the foreign country’s economic and cultural atmospheres.
+They also determine what these statements reveal based on knowledge of the foreign country’s economic and cultural atmosphere.

 Accounting information system professionals generally have an educational background of general business as well as information systems.
-They can work in a variety of positions including systems auditors, consultants and accountants.
+They can work in a variety of positions, including systems auditors, consultants and accountants.
 They may help companies develop accounting information systems, assess the data within the systems or make it available to other accounting professionals.